 Upwards n Onwards (UnO), is a group created by our young people for our young people.
 It is there to enable you to ‘have your say’ about the services we provide.
 The purpose is to help make the right changes, meet other young people and have a space to relax.
 The group meets once every two weeks on Wednesday evenings, 6pm-8pm at Youth Works, in the Orange Box .

-For more information contact: Claire Haymonds, Pathways Leaving Care Service, Development and improvement Co-Ordinator by phone: 01422 394099 or email: firstname.lastname@example.org
+For more details, contact: Claire Haymonds, Pathways Leaving Care Service, Development and improvement Co-Ordinator by phone: 01422 394099 or email: firstname.lastname@example.org .

 Positive choices - providing support during pregnancy and early years

 - We will support you to make well informed choices about parenthood providing accurate information and time to explore how you feel so that you can make the decision that is right for you.

 - Early support about sex and relationships so you have full understanding of family planning.